google/google-ctf/infrastructure/kubernetes/walkthrough/google-cloud.md

 Debugging failures here is easy, here are some things you could do if this didn't work:
 1. Go to [Services in GKE](https://console.cloud.google.com/kubernetes/discovery)
-1. Select demo-challenge-lb-service
+1. Select demo-challenge
-1. Under *Stackdriver Logs* click on demo-challenge-deployment
+1. Under *Stackdriver Logs* click on demo-challenge

 If there were any errors deploying the challenge, they should be visible here.